ZechCodes/Blog-Posts/python-async-await/python-async-await.md

     main()
 ```

-You'll notice that the total run time is roughly the same as the cumulative run time of each request.
-So its apparent that the requests are being made in sequence and the code is stopping as it waits for each request response.
+The total run time is roughly the same as the cumulative run time of each request.
+So, it's apparent that the requests are being made in sequence, and the code is stopping as it waits for each request response.

-It would be much faster if the requests didn't block each other and could run concurrently, this is where Async/Await comes in.
+It would be much faster if the requests didn't block each other and could run concurrently.
+Here is where Async/Await comes in.

 ### A Solution - Async/Await

-Async/Await lets functions release control when they block, allowing other functions to run in that downtime.
-This makes it possible to run some code concurrently and maximize how much of the time code is running.
-Let's look at the same example but using the `httpx` package so the requests can be done concurrently.
+Async/Await lets functions release control when they block, enabling concurrency and maximizing how much of the time the code is running.
+Let's look at the same example but use the `httpx` package so the requests run concurrently.

 [Example 2](example-2-async-requests.py)
 ```py